Kc2693/BYOB/README.md

 #### DELETE `api/v1/muscle-groups`
   * You must specify a muscle group ID in the body of your request
   * You must delete all exercises associated with the muscle group first or you will receive an error.
-  * If successful, response will give back a message telling you that the muscle group was deleted.
+  * Response will contain a message telling you that the muscle group was deleted.

   Example response:
   ```